bluerobotics/bluePLM/api/README.md

 - User exists in Supabase Auth but not in the `users` table
 - Sign in via the BluePDM desktop app first to create the profile

+**"Validation Error" response**
+- Request body doesn't match the JSON Schema
+- Check the `details` field for specific validation errors

 **File upload fails**
 - Check that content is valid base64
-- Ensure file size is under 100MB (configurable in server.js)
+- Ensure file size is under 100MB (configurable via `bodyLimit` in server.js)